8bittrdr/8bittrdr.github.io/README.md

 # 8bittrdr.github.io
-A repo for all my notes
+A repo for all my notes: Tracking all my quant content here.
+Use the following for config: https://docs.github.com/en/pages/quickstart